xdividr/dreamcloud-docs/styleguide.rst

     +----------+---------------------+

-which ends up looking like
+which ends up looking like:

 +----------+----------+----------+
 | Column 1 | Column 2 | Column 3 |